Psychomotor check-up (2 to 4 hours)

 Length and sessions' pace

 A session lasts between 45 minutes to 1 hour, once or twice a week.
-The pace is adapted to the needs of the patient.
+The pace is adapted to the patient's needs.